reeddunkle/reeddunkle.github.io/drafts/Python-Closures.md

     def unnamed_function(func):
         return func(x)

-    return unnamed function
+    return unnamed_function

 apply_five = apply_x(5)
 ```

-Can you write a simple example that puts `apply_five` to use?
-Can you make an example that uses `apply_x` with something other than a number, and then puts that to use?
+- Can you write a simple example that puts `apply_five` to use?
+- Can you make an example that uses `apply_x` with something other than a number, and then puts that to use?
+- With the first two examples, I started with instructions, "Write a function that take a number, and which returns a function..."
+Can you write what the instructions for the above closure would be?

-If you can do that, I think you've got the hang of closures.
-Also, I haven't written it yet, but my next post will be on anonymous functions, and I'll revisit this example when I write that.
+If you can do these things, I think you've got the hang of closures.

+I haven't written it yet, but my next post will be on anonymous functions, and I'll revisit this example when I write that.

 If you're confused, don't worry.
 It's confusing.